Yuxa

-Yuxa (Latin: Yuxa Yilan, Cyrillic: Юха елан, Old Turkic: 𐰖𐰆𐰎𐰀; Yuvha), or Yuha, is a legendary creature in Turkic mythology.
+Yuxa (Latin: Yuxa Yilan, Cyrillic: Юха елан, Old Turkic: 𐰖𐰆𐰎𐰀; Yuvha, Azerbaijani: yuvxa), or Yuha, is a legendary creature in Turkic mythology.
 According to popular beliefs, every 100-year-old snake is transformed into Yuxa.
 In fairy tales, Yuxa is described as a beautiful damsel who would marry men to beget offspring.

 Yuxa is a legendary creature with a dragon's head, which may be said to breathe fire or possess a venomous bite, a reptilian body, two legs (sometimes none), and a barbed tail.
 It can turn into handsome young men and beautiful young women to seduce, protect or terrify the people around them as their whim dictates.